We have seen the awakening of national consciousness in peoples who have for centuries

 a relatively new and exciting field for historians, and this course will introduce students to

-some of the leading research as well as postcolonial literature and critical theory.
+some of the leading research as well as to postcolonial literature and critical theory.
 Course

 readings will be drawn from a wide range of historical scholarship and literature that address